Contact a lawyer now

 Consanguinity

 If the spouses are closely related by blood, the marriage may be deemed void.
-Canadian law prohibits marriages between close blood relatives, including siblings, parents and children, and sometimes cousins.
+Canadian law prohibits marriages between close-blood relatives, including siblings, parents, children, and sometimes cousins.

 Bigamy